disintar/toncli/docs/advanced/transaction_debug.md

-## How to debug transactions with tncli?
+## How to debug transactions with toncli?

 Sometimes when you send your message to network - it's not working like you planned.
 So what you can do?